U.S. Route 80 in Georgia: Route description

 The highway crosses the Chattahoochee River from Alabama into Columbus where it proceeds along J. R. Allen Parkway through the northern section of the city as a limited-access freeway.
 Past Columbus, the road meanders through rural Georgia for roughly 50 mi en route to Macon where it becomes the Eisenhower Parkway, so named in 1969 after the death of Dwight Eisenhower, and crosses Interstate 475 (I-475) and then I-75 before traveling through downtown Macon and merging with US 129/US 41 Bus. in a concurrency.
 The concurrency with US 41 Bus. ends at Walnut Street, and the one with US 129 ends at Riverside Drive.
 After crossing the Otis Redding Memorial Bridge over the Ocmulgee River, it has another interchange, this time with I-16.
 The highway joins southbound US 23/US 129 Alt. and parallels the northern boundary of Ocmulgee Mounds National Historical Park just east of the city.

 Beyond Macon, the highway turns southeastward, traveling through the cities of Dublin, where it encircles the Laurens County Courthouse.
 Before the highway leaves Dublin, it is joined by US 319/SR 31, where all four highways cross the Herschel Lovett Bridge over the Oconee River, entering East Dublin, where US 319/SR 31 leaves to the northeast.
 Later it enters Swainsboro, where it is concurrent with SR 56, and Statesboro where it is concurrent with US 25, and traveling roughly parallel to I-16.
 On the outskirts of Savannah, the highway crosses I-95 and follows Louisville Road into the city's downtown area.
 After briefly merging with I-516, US 80 continues eastward along Victory Drive, just south of Savannah's historic district.
 At the community of Thunderbolt, where Victory Drive ends, US 80 crosses the Wilmington River and proceeds across the islands and marshes along the Atlantic Coast east of Savannah.
 There it crosses Lazaretto Creek onto Tybee Island.
 The final stretch of US 80 follows Butler Avenue across Tybee Island.
-The highway terminates at 19th Street, a few hundred feet from the ocean.
 A small monument at the intersection of Butler and Tybrisa Street marks the end of the highway.

 The following portions of US 80 in Georgia are part of the National Highway System, a system of routes determined to be the most important for the nation's economy, mobility, and defense: